zeucapua/thethinks/src/content/tutorial/sveltekit-twitter-clone.md

 ### Reading Posts with Prisma

-Now that we can create posts, we should actually get the posts so we can read them in a column in our index page.
+Now that we can create posts, we should actually get the posts, so we can read them in a column in our index page.
 To get the posts, let's go back into our `/src/routes/+page.server.ts` file and add a `load` function that will use our Prisma client and return it:

 ```ts